Chiral symmetry breaking and phase diagram of dual chiral density wave in a rotating quark matter: Two flavor dual-chiral density wave in a rotating quark matter

 \subsection{The model}

 It is believed at moderate densities, there is a possibility of an inhomogeneous chiral condensate.
 In the present paper, we focus on the effect of rotation on the inhomogeneous phase of quark matter using the two-flavor NJL model.
-For this purpose, we study the quark matter in the co-rotating frame which is assumed to be rotating uniformly with constant angular velocity $\Omega$ about the $z$-direction.
-Performing the coordinate transformation of $\varphi = \varphi_{M} - \Omega \, t$ to the Minkowski line element, the corresponding co-rotating line element given by
+For this purpose, we study the quark matter in the corotating frame which is assumed to be rotating uniformly with constant angular velocity $\Omega$ about the $z$-direction.
+Performing the coordinate transformation of $\varphi = \varphi_{M} - \Omega \, t$ to the Minkowski line element, the corresponding corotating line element is given by

-with $x^{\mu}=(t,x,y,z)=(t,r\cos\varphi,r\sin\varphi,z)$ where $r$ and $\varphi$ are the cylindrical variables.
+with $x^{\mu}=(t,x,y,z)=(t,r\cos\varphi,r\sin\varphi,z)$, where $r$ and $\varphi$ are the cylindrical variables.
 Using the above metric together with the concepts and notations developed in the curved space, the Lagrangian density of a two-flavor NJL model at finite density is given by